input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 T_{\text{leader}} = w_T \cdot ( T_{\mathsf{VRF}} + T_{\text{eligibility}} )
 ```

-_N.B._ This represents the total time of the leader distribution evaluation.
+**N.B.** This represents the total time of the leader distribution evaluation.
 Once a nonce is computed, we can generate and check the eligibility of the VRF outputs in parallel.

 ### 3.3.3 Strategic Benefit Evaluation

 After simulating the leader election distribution, the adversary must determine whether the selected $\eta$ nonce provides a **strategic advantage** by:

----- Not sure what you mean here by honest stake.
-Do you mean assessing the gain of the attack w.r.t the cost of not publishing some of the blocks (and so missing rewards)?

 1. **Assessing block production gains** relative to honest stake.
 2. **Estimating adversarial control over leader election.**